manasi1031/Hogwarts-school/README.md

 #### Compatibility testing:

-Site was tested in various devices on the Google chrome DevTools, however apart from this, physically checked in Moto G4, Redmi Note 5 Pro, Ipad Air, Ipad Air2, Iphone 11 for different software's.
+Site was tested in various devices on the Google chrome DevTools, however apart from this, physically checked in Moto G4, Redmi Note 5 Pro, Ipad Air, Ipad Air2 and Iphone 11 for different software's.

 #### User Testing Stories:

 - I have created a main home page and have information stored structurally in order of home page where welcome note from Deputy Headmistress is there along with history of school and the newsletter.
-This covers the below user story.
+This covers the below user story:

     _“I want to ascertain the purpose of the website and learn more about the school.”_

 - There are navigational links for the other pages and I have made maximum 3 pages for ease of use.
 This remains constant for all devices.
-This covers the below 2 user stories.
+This covers the below 2 user stories:

     _“I want to be able to easily navigate through the website.”_

     _“I want to easily access relevant information.”_

 - The site has been made responsive to be viewed on laptop, tablets and mobiles.
-This covers the below user story.
+This covers the below user story:

     _“I want to be able to access the site from all device types.”_

 - I have created a contact us form section for any questions or general enquiries that parents may have and that have not been covered yet.
 The school is magical and does not have any phones.
 Also the school is hidden and hence the exact location of school also is not shared.
 People can only contact via the contact us form currently or OWL post.
-This covers the below user story
+This covers the below user story:

     _“I want to be able to contact the school with questions that I might have.”_

 - The school can be accessed via social media like Instagram, Facebook, You Tube and Twitter.
 There are links to this on each page as well.
-This covers the below user story.
+This covers the below user story:

     _"I want to be able to access the social media links of the school."_

 - There is a separate tab on the home page which highlights any school newsletters that are announced during school year for parent information.
 This can also be downloaded as a pdf format and can be used by Parents at their convenience.
-This covers the below user story.
+This covers the below user story:

     _“I want to see any updated newsletters during school year.”_